 How we teach and, just as importantly, how pupils learn, are what our teachers care about and reflect on all the time.
 This is at the heart of all our training days when we spend time looking at best practice and sharing ideas.
 In the recent past we have looked at the work of leading educationalists and debated how they should apply to our work here at Luckley House School.

 However, we are guarding against complacency by reviewing the fine details of how we teach each subject, with a view to ensure the engagement and enthusiasm of all pupils.
-In Technology and the Arts we are introducing topics in Graphic Design, Robotics and Electronics alongside Computer Studies.
+In Technology and the Arts we have introduced topics in Graphic Design, Design Technology, with Engineering, alongside Computer Science.

 The real effect is the broadening of opportunities for both boys and girls.
 In short, the boys are a great addition to our school community, and the opportunities on offer are getting better and better.